wangpengnorman/wangpengnorman.github.io/_posts/articles/2011-03-27-Boosting-Algorithms-for-Object-Detection.md

 image:
   teaser: research_boosting1.png
 ---
-Several boosting algorithms were designed specifically for fast object detection.

-Our studies on boosting algorithms were from a new perspective, i.e., the dual formation of boosting algorithms.

 Several totally-corrective boosting algorithms are designed specifically for face and pedestrian detection.
 {% include toc.html %}